 Comfort is a category that was absolutely an improvement from the original Asics GT 2000.
 With many runners complaining about the shoe being too narrow in the upper, Asics decided to make this shoe run a little wider

 to accommodate customer requests.
 Additionally, the loads of cushioning found throughout the shoe aide in highly comforting the runner during their run.

 The GT 2000 2 doesn't have a wide variety of color schemes to choose from, but the shoe doesn't look bad.
 The shoe doesn't look bad at all, but because it's an older model, the style

 of it is a bit older as well.
 If you care a lot about a modern looking shoe, then you may want to look at the newer models.

 The durability of the shoe isn't too bad.
 Some runners have complained about the shoe not lasting as long as they expected it would, though.
-On the flip side, the AHAR outsole provides good durability, regardless of the surface being ran on.
-The reinforced wrap on the upper also helps with durability of the shoe, prevent from premature wear.
+On the flip side, the AHAR outsole provides good durability, regardless of the surface being run on.
+The reinforced wrap on the upper also helps with the durability of the shoe, prevent from premature wear.

 There isn't a whole lot to say about protection.
 The upper of the shoe isn't too tightly fitting, meaning there is some room for the foot to move around if you step wrong.
 That being said, the bottom of the foot is very well protected due to the cushioning

 placed in very strategic locations throughout the shoe.